Twelve-23/Manaus/README.md

 ## Download Item
 Downloads an item (object) to local storage.
 ### CLI
-`node ns3 download BUCKET TARGET DESTINATION`
+`node mana download BUCKET TARGET DESTINATION`
 ### Params
 * bucket - The name of the bucket to download from.
 * target - The name of the file (item/object) to download.